-In 2019, car occupants accounted for half of road traffic fatalities in France.
-This percentage is slightly higher than that observed in the European Union as a whole.
+In 2020, car occupants accounted for half of road traffic fatalities in France.
+This percentage is slightly higher than that observed in the European Union as a whole (43%).
 The percentage of powered two-wheelers is also higher in France (23%) than in the European Union (18%).
-Pedestrians on the other hand, represent only 15% of road fatalities, while they are 21% in the European Union.
+Pedestrians on the other hand, represent only 15% of road fatalities, while they are 19% in the European Union.

 Over time there has been a decrease in the number of fatalities in France for all modes except cyclists.
-While the number of cyclist fatalities increased by 18% over the past ten years, their number remained broadly stable in the European Union.
-This increase was even higher in urban areas in France, with the number of fatally injured cyclists increasing by 41%.
-Moreover, cyclists are - together with occupants of buses and coaches - the only road user group for which the number of serious injuries increased.
+While the number of cyclist fatalities increased by 19% over the past ten years, their number remained broadly stable in the European Union.
+This increase was even higher in urban areas in France, with the number of fatally injured cyclists increasing by 47%.
+Moreover, cyclists are - together with occupants of lorries - the only road user group for which the number of serious injuries increased.

-Of all vulnerable road users (pedestrians, cyclists and powered two-wheelers) in France that were fatally injured, a third were involved in a crash with a car, and 11% were involved in a crash with a lorry or heavy goods vehicle.
+Of all vulnerable road users (pedestrians, cyclists and powered two-wheelers) in France that were fatally injured, half were involved in a crash with a car, and 17% were involved in a crash with a lorry or heavy goods vehicle.
 Only a small proportion of these victims were involved in a bus crash.
-In contrast with the European Union, the number of fatally injured vulnerable road users that were involved in crashes with cars remained more or less constant over the past ten years.